michaelmagee/magee-MS1/README.md

         - Safety, planning and diligence.
 As with the previous section, it is intended as an overview.
 Eventually, there should be a page dedicated to it.
     3. The form should be sizable without any loss of content.
     4. Confirm that the copyright text in the footer gets hidden at small sizes, leaving just the social media.
 The hamburger should appear and everything should be in a single column for presentation.
-    5. Problems - I'm having sizing issues with a left and right margin, and controlling the text when things get smaller.

 2. Contact:
     1. Go to the "Contact" page from the menu item